arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ### Next Steps

-Now that you have learned to implement the Modbus RTU between Portenta Machine Control devices using Arduino PLC IDE, try adding additional Modbus RTU-compatible devices and creating a Modbus RTU communication network.
+Now that you have learned to implement the Modbus RTU between Portenta Machine Control devices using Arduino PLC IDE try adding additional Modbus RTU-compatible devices and creating a Modbus RTU communication network.

-Further, explore the possibilities by combining the Portenta Machine Control device's onboard features with the Modbus RTU communication network and deploy it as an enhancement solution for industrial management systems.
+Further, the possibilities can be explored by combining the Portenta Machine Control device's onboard features with the Modbus RTU communication network and deploying it to enhance industrial management system solutions.